 Many people with gastric sleeves do carry medical ID wallet cards, which we recommend.
 However, wallets are easily lost in the fray of an accident, so having a custom-engraved gastric sleeve medical ID bracelet or necklace is the safest option.

 Here’s a sample engraving for your gastric sleeve medical ID bracelet:

 GASTRIC SLEEVE 12/13

 NO BLIND NG TUBE

 LATEX & SULFA ALGY

 Still losing weight from your gastric sleeve surgery?
 Consider a medical ID cuff, which is easy to adjust with just a squeeze!
-If you opt for an interchangeable style, please note that we always offer one free resizing in the first six months you own your medical ID bracelet, and thereafter repairs are just $10 plus shipping and handling.
+If you opt for an interchangeable style, please note that we always offer one free resizing in the first six months you own your medical ID bracelet.
 You’ll always have a great-looking, properly fitting medical ID bracelet when you shop with Lauren’s Hope!

 As Director of Sales, Marketing, and Business Development for Lauren’s Hope, Tara Cohen is often the voice of Lauren’s Hope.
 Whether she’s writing the Lauren’s Hope blog, crafting a marketing email, or describing a new product, Cohen brings a little personal touch to everything she creates.